akshaybadola/ref-man/README.md

 I'm running it from localhost but it can be edited in the file.
 DBLP fetching code is derived from [gscholar-bibtech](https://github.com/cute-jumper/gscholar-bibtex)

 Everything in the repo is licensed under GPLv3.
+See LICENSE.md file in the repo.